 Never sit down.
 Except for when you do.

-Sit down for too long and you’ll quickly be out of a job.
+Sit down for too long, or at the wrong time, and you’ll quickly be out of a job.
 However, if you don’t relax yourself a little bit when the opportunity presents itself, you’ll burn yourself out and maybe even quit eventually.
 Then you’re out of a job anyways.

 Some days there will be no opportunities, and doing any amount of sitting is extremely unwise and you need to tough it out.
 But there will be days where the special effects team is going to take an hour to rig a crazy car flip.
 Some days you’re fixed in a lockup a mile away in the dark.
 Maybe it’s a split day and the crew is standing by for the sun to go down.